bigbang/documentation/Big Bang js SDK draft.md

 #ChannelData
 ChannelData objects are used to store the state of your data.
+ChannelData persist as long as the Channel is active and they are automatically synchronized to all subscribers of the channel.
 ##Basics
 ### channel.getNamespaces()
 Get the current *ChannelData* namespace names as an Array.